Lithogenes

-Lithogenes is a genus of South American catfish of the family Loricariidae.
+Lithogenes is a genus of freshwater ray-finned fishes belonging to the family Loricariidae, the suckermouth armoured catfishes.
 It is the only genus within the subfamily Lithogeninae.
+The fishes in this genus are found in northern South America.

 Taxonomy

 Lithogenes is the only genus within the subfamily Lithogeninae.
 This genus and subfamily, the most basal group in Loricariidae, is the sister group to the rest of the family.
 Relative to an undescribed species of Lithogeninae, L. valencia has sister group relationship to L. villosus.

 Species

 The three recognized species in this genus are: